MengshiLi/openbsd-amd64-create-img/README.md

 OpenBSD builder, booting up to run the buildlet.

 make.bash should be run on a Linux box with expect and qemu.
-Debian packages: expect qemu-utils qemu-system-x86 growisofs.
+Debian packages: expect qemu-utils qemu-system-x86 genisoimage growisofs.

 After it completes, it creates a file openbsd-amd64-gce.tar.gz